hselimt/PATIENT-DOCTOR-TRACKING/README.md

 # Patient Doctor Tracking System

-managing patients doctors and appointments.
+Managing patients, doctors and appointments.
+Able to update and delete registrations.
+Simple design, easy to use.
+Soon to be improved...

 ### Requirements
 - SQL Server